absmohamed/JS-intro/Authentication/README.md

 We learned about authentication with Rails, where we used a gem called Devise.
 In Rails, we could have implemented our own authentication framework, but it makes sense to use one that has been provided by someone else in most cases.

+In this lesson, you will learn about how to implement authentication in Nodejs using Passport.js.
+You will learn about authentication methods or strategies available with passport, and how to use the basic or local strategy.
+You will learn about how passport integrates with express-session to store the authenticated user information in the session object, and how to use passport-local-mongoose to make things easier.

+Using what you learn, you will add a user model to the blog app and implement basic authentication.
+This includes implmenting authentication routes and the logic required for them, and putting the authentication to use in the app.

+Two challenges are provided to extend your learning to implement authorization and user management features.

 - [Authentication](#authentication)
   - [References](#references)
   - [Express-session](#express-session)